 On the other hand, my Capricorn practicality responds to above-ground vegetable gardening.
 You don’t have to twist yourself into poses too tough for a yoga teacher.
-And in a summer when food prices are all but certain to rise, the notion of virtually free vegetables has considerable appeal.
+And when food prices are endlessly rising, the notion of virtually free vegetables has considerable appeal.

-A Butler reader reports, "Last summer, at 62, I decided to try gardening for the first time.
-I followed ‘All New Square Foot Gardening’ and the results were fantastic, painless and fun.
-We ate fresh vegetables all summer and fall from two 4×4 and one 4×6 box… 56 sq feet of abundance."
+A reader reports, "Last summer, at 62, I decided to try gardening for the first time.
+I followed the Square Foot Gardening method, and the results were fantastic, painless and fun.
+We ate fresh vegetables all summer and fall from two 4×4 and one 4×6 box… 56 square feet of abundance.”

 Alice Waters got her wish.

 There was a vegetable garden on the White House lawn during World War II.

 In the mid-’90s, Waters — founder of Chez Panisse and a leader in the eat-local, eat-organic movement — suggested that Bill Clinton revive the garden.
 He didn’t, but Mrs. Clinton planted a tomato rooftop garden at the White House.

 In Michelle Obama, Waters found a committed listener; now, at the White House, they not only eat their vegetables, they grow them.